zhanglj37/blcfa/README.md

 If you would like to know the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to 1.
 Pan, Ip and Dubé(2017), 2.
 Chen, Guo, Zhang and Pan (accepted).

-1. Pan, J., Ip, E. H., & Dubé, L. (2017).
+1. Pan, J., Ip, E. H.\*, & Dubé, L. (2017).
 An alternative to post hoc model modification in confirmatory factor analysis: the Bayesian lasso. *Psychological Methods, 22*(4), 687–704.
 2. Chen, J.S.\*, Guo, Z.H., Zhang, L.J., Pan, J.H.\* (accepted).
 A Partially Confirmatory Approach to Scale Development with the Bayesian Lasso. *Psychological Methods.*

 We are also preparing a paper to introduce this package: